 “Sustainability has always been at the core of [my] jewellery,” explains Brisbane born, Sydney-based artist and jewellery designer, Holly Ryan of her eponymous jewellery label.
 If you’re already a fan of Ryan’s stunning minimalist and art deco silver and gold, you’ll be happy to know she is big on using both recycled metals and found materials.

-Last year, she revealed the Holly Ryan Recycling Initiative, which encourages owners of Holly Ryan pieces to return items they no longer wear, so that they can be fashioned into something new.
-For her most recent (absolutely stunning) HR 19 collection, Ryan has incorporated both found and locally sourced agate, pearls and amber—and the results are stunning.
+In 2018, she revealed the Holly Ryan Recycling Initiative, which encourages owners of Holly Ryan pieces to return items they no longer wear, so that they can be fashioned into something new.

 This incredibly cute, gender-neutral line of streetwear, tees and basics is made entirely from 100% organic cotton, because they believe “conventional cotton sucks.”
 Founded by New York City-based designer Jacob Castaldi, t-shirts feature empowering positive graphics and slogans like “Teach Peace”, “Love Your Mother” and “Believe Women”.